isotopp/isotopp.github.io/content/posts/2022-11-28-systemd-service-and-stdio.md

 Using template systemd services, and redirecting `stdin` and `stdout`, we can create systemd Units that work with programs that are not aware of the fact that they are running connected to the network.
 This simplifies the code for a service considerably, and also makes it much easier to test the service.

-Template Units themselves cannot be enabled or started, which is initially unexpected, but makes a lot of sense once you stop to think about it.
+Template Units themselves cannot be enabled or started, which is initially unexpected, but makes a lot of sense once you start to think about it.